ZihanHossain/ZihanHossain/README.md

 - 👋 Hi, I’m @ZihanHossain
 - 👀 I’m interested in LEARNING.
 Knowledge is one of greatest powers in the world.
 Mostly I like to solve problems, I am good at and enjoy Critical Thinking.
 - 🌱 I’m currently learning React and Laravel for Web Development and also learning NLP, Computer Vison and Reinforcement Learning.
-- 💞️ I’m looking to collaborate on Any kind of Web Development Project.
+- 💞️ I’m looking to collaborate on any kind of Web Development project.
 - 📫 How to reach me -> Linked In: https://www.linkedin.com/in/zihan-hossain-1014a0183 Email: zihanhossain02@gmail.com

 <!---